anouarjlidi/AgateApps/docs/api.md

 # API / webservices

 The webservices are a big part of Esteren Maps, because the Javascript library developed for it makes a lot of use of AJAX queries to retrieve contents, but the Maps backend also use these webservices to handle object updates.

 Everything is, for now, handled manually, and was written by hand, instead of using an external bundle.
+This has the advantage of being more performant, but the drawback is that maintenance for this JS library is a pain.

 For now, we only need a few endpoints:

 * Retrieve a map with **all** its details, in edit mode or classic mode.
+This was the biggest challenge, as one single map can be related to hundreds of objects, including routes, markers and zones, but all the metadata behind: routes types, markers types, zones types, transport types and transport modifiers.
-* Update map resources from the interactive editor (routes, markers and zones).
+* Update map resources from the interactive editor (routes, markers and zones), simple POST requests that are handled with a completely manual and array-based system.
 * Calculate directions.

 ## CORS configuration